 Registrations will be taken in the following order:

-- Credit for any six (6) actuarial exams in the 2023 education structure, regardless of Internet courses or VEE status.
+• Credit for any six (6) actuarial exams in the 2024 education structure, regardless of Internet courses or VEE status.

 OR

-- If you do not have credit for exam 3F: Credit for any five (5) actuarial exams in the 2023 education structure, regardless of DISC courses or VEE status.
+• If you do not have credit for exam 3F: Credit for any five (5) actuarial exams in the 2024 education structure, regardless of DISC courses or VEE status.

-Registration opens August 23 at noon.
+Registration opens November 29 at noon.

-- Credit for any five (5) actuarial exams AND three (3) out of four (4) non-exam requirements: Online Course 1, Online Course 2, VEE Accounting and Finance and VEE Economics in the 2023 education.
+• Credit for any five (5) actuarial exams AND three (3) out of four (4) non-exam requirements: Online Course 1, Online Course 2, VEE Accounting and Finance and VEE Economics in the 2024 education.

 OR

-- If you do not have credit for exam 3F: Credit for any four (4) actuarial exams AND four (4) out of five (5) non-exam requirements: DISC RM, DISC IA, DISC DA, VEE Accounting and Finance and VEE Economics in the 2023 education.
+• If you do not have credit for exam 3F: Credit for any four (4) actuarial exams AND four (4) out of five (5) non-exam requirements: DISC RM, DISC IA, DISC DA, VEE Accounting and Finance and VEE Economics in the 2024 education.

 Note: For this eligibility prerequisite, the actuarial exams are Exams 1, 2, 3F, MAS-I, MAS-II, 5 and 6.

-Attendance for the San Diego COP In-Person Course is limited to 60 participants.
+Attendance for the Philadelphia COP In-Person Course is limited to 60 participants.
 Note that sellouts do occur.
 Course applications will be accepted in the order in which they are received (within the noted eligibility guidelines), and a confirmation will be emailed to registrants after the registration payment is processed.
 Please allow the CAS office one week to process your registration.
 A receipt will be sent via email to all registrants.

 The early registration fee for the in-person COP is $1,350 (US).
-Registrations received after November 13, 2023, will incur a late fee of $200.00.
+Registrations received after February 8, 2024, will incur a late fee of $200.00.

 Preliminary Requirements

-- E-Modules – All registered candidates will be required to view presentations on each of the ASOPs before attending the in-person course.
+1. E-Modules – All registered candidates will be required to view presentations on each of the ASOPs before attending the in-person course.
 These presentations, termed e-modules, consist of a series of slides with audio to guide you through the ASOP presentations.
 Each presentation contains questions placed throughout the slides that will need to be answered correctly to proceed and complete the presentation.
 Completion of each e-module for each candidate will be tracked by the CAS; to successfully complete the Course on Professionalism all presentations must be completed by the date noted in your confirmation email.

-- Communication Skills – Candidates will be required to complete pre-work on communication skills topics and should be prepared to use these skills during the course.
+2. Communication Skills – Candidates will be required to complete pre-work on communication skills topics and should be prepared to use these skills during the course.
 This requirement takes approximately three hours.

-- Pre-Readings – There are several pre-readings that will help candidates to become familiar with and prepare to discuss professionalism topics.
+3. Pre-Readings – There are several pre-readings that will help candidates to become familiar with and prepare to discuss professionalism topics.

 Attire